meatball133/crystal/exercises/concept/spellbound-steel/.docs/introduction.md

 ### sum

-The `sum` method returns the sum of all elements in the collection, it also accepts an optional block to transform the elements before summing them.
+The [`sum`][sum] method returns the sum of all elements in the collection, it also accepts an optional block to transform the elements before summing them.
 It also accepts an optional argument to specify the initial value of the sum.

 ```crystal